Idea #22529: Support the (proto)DUNE DFO Model in artdaq

-#6 Updated by Eric Flumerfelt about 1 month ago
+#6 Updated by Eric Flumerfelt over 1 year ago

 Essentially, it is used between EventBuilders and DataLoggers.
 The key difference is that due to event filtering, events passing between EventBuilders and DataLoggers do not necessarily have monotonically-increasing Sequence IDs.
 Therefore, RouteBySendCount mode allows DataSenderManager to interpret the sequence ID in the routing table as the send index.
 However, this will generate N senders events per table entry (as each event is discrete), so the entry should only be created once that many tokens have been received from that receiver.

 Let me know if you need more explanation, it might be better if I tried to draw a diagram...

 #7 Updated by Kurt Biery over 1 year ago

 I have committed the modified code to the feature/22530_TokenReceiver branch in the artdaq repository.
 This branch was based on the current state of the develop branch as of the morning of 23-May-2019.